readium/readium-shared-js/README.md

 $ mvn clean package
 ```

+After the package has been deployed to a repository with `mvn deploy`,
-To reference the package from an Android application (in Maven
+the package can be referenced from an Android application with (in Maven
 dependency syntax):

 ```